 While it’s cooking I then prep the rest of my ingredients.
 Chop your spinach into medium sized pieces.
 It’s okay if some are slightly larger than bite sized.
 Spinach shrinks considerably when cooked and most pieces will become rather small.

 After your done with your spinach mince your green chilis.
-If you like them larger feel free to cut them larger.
+If you like them bigger feel free to cut them larger!
 Because these particular green chilis came from my garden this summer, and are rather hot, a result of planting them too close to my jalapeños.
 I like to chop them small to help with the heat factor.